 Gaia GPS is such a powerful mapping and navigation tool that even we’ll admit there’s a little bit of a learning curve to mastering its breadth and depth.
 Take our free, brand-new course to get the most out of the app—and save time on the trail.

 Don’t let your weekend plans go up in smoke.
 Gaia GPS’s robust collection of weather maps can help you avoid current wildfires and find smoke-free skies.
-Learn how to use these (free!) wildfire, smoke, and air quality maps to find out if it’s safe to hike, bike, or camp at your next destination.
+Learn how to use these (free!) wildfire, smoke, and air quality maps and find safer places to hike, bike, or camp.

 Learn how to overcome your backpacking fears this week on the Out and Back podcast.
 Allison Boyle, the face behind the ultra-popular blog and hiking resource She Dreams of Alpine, lays out the big three fears newbie backpackers feel.
 She shares her tried and true strategies for overcoming them, as well as why almost everyone wants to back out of their trip right before they start.
 Plus, learn how she turned her passion for the outdoors into a career.

 Maps like slope angle shading, topos, and satellite imagery can help you plan safer backcountry tours—if you know how to use them.
 Learn a few ways you can use maps as one more tool to mitigate risk and help you avoid avalanches this winter.

 Join us in soaking up the last of summer by celebrating the holiday weekend outside!
 Between now and the end of Tuesday (11:59 pm PT), go on an adventure and add a photo waypoint to your Gaia GPS map for a chance to receive a $25 gift card to the Outside Shop!
 Don’t know how to add a photo waypoint to the map?
 No sweat.
 Read on to learn how to add photo waypoints and to make the most of waypoints in general.
 Happy adventuring!